Post COVID-19 Aviation Growth Scenario

 According to the UNWTO, tourism accounts for 10% of global GDP; so with 57% of the world’s cross-border tourists travelling by air, this is one of the primary sources of wealth today.

-European political uncertainty casts a shadow that is difficult to ignore, fuelled in large part by instability in the past and future elections, the impact of the Brexit agreement, the shift towards trade protectionism, and concerns about terrorism and security.
+European political uncertainty casts a shadow that is difficult to ignore, fuelled in large part by the situation between Russia and Ukraine, rising energy prices, raw material shortages and global inflation concerns.

 Still, despite the difficulties, the European commercial aviation market has remained stable in recent years.
 The reasons for its persistence are an increase in the flow of money, improved access to credit, a decrease in the tax burden and increased confidence among businesses and consumers.

-According to Airbus’ latest report, air traffic in Europe has grown by 5.7% per year and has increased its share by 6%, making up a third of all flight capacity to, from and within Europe by 2018.
+According to Airbus’ latest report, air traffic in Europe has grown by 3.6% per year accounting for one third of all flight capacity to, from and within Europe in recent years.

 The airlines in the European network carried 4.3% more passengers than in the previous year.
 Besides, low-cost airlines in Europe recorded an increase in passenger traffic of 12.4%.